pber31/github-slideshow/_posts/toto.md

 ---
 layout: slide
-title: "Welcome to my slide show"
+title: "Welcome to my slide show 2"
 ---
 Your text
 Use the left arrow to go back!